HwWobbe/hello-world/README.md

 Just a preliminary comment ...
 AboutMe:  I use TiddlyWiki a lot!

 Now it's time to start setting up some repositories for my TW files.
-But one initial hurdle is deciding if I should use a local Git desktop version that syncs back.
+But one initial hurdle is which Git desktop version that syncs back, to choose.

 For the moment ...